Last Updated on April 21, 2022

 What We Know:

 Both Huntington Home Essential Oils and the Huntington Home Ultrasonic Diffuser are Aldi Finds, which means they’re only in stores for a short time.
-Aldi receives a single shipment, and once they’re gone, they’re gone.
+Aldi receives a single shipment, and once they’re gone, they’re gone, and you can’t order them online.

-Huntington Home Essential Oils (Product Code: 13795) are $3.99 for a bottle.
+Huntington Home Essential Oils (Product Code: 705062) are $2.99 for a 15-mL bottle.
 While you might do better buying them in bulk online, this isn’t a bad price for a single bottle, especially compared to MLM prices.
-It’s also a dollar less than the Welby versions from 2019.
-These can be used in diffusers, the bath or shower, or used for massage or skin oil.
-According to Aldi, these are “derived from 100% all-natural plant sources such as flowers, leaves or roots.”
+It’s also a less than the Welby versions from 2019.

 What We Don’t Know: